Testimonial- “They are perfect so far, our guys sure do like them!” – Don (Maintenance Supervisor – Texas USA)

 Battery Water Level Indicator #4000600 (with M27X3-SIA threaded adapter)

-Valves in single point watering systems fail.
+Valves in single point watering systems can fail.
 You simply cannot rely on gadgetry when the life of your batteries is at stake.

 How it works:

-Made in USA at our factory in Ohio.
+Made in the USA at our factory in Ohio.
 Dealer inquiries are welcome.
 Quantity discounts are available for 100 or more.
 Please contact us for pricing.